spacemeshos/product/product_plan.md

 ## Release 0.3

+### Release Highlights
+This release enables developer to build `Spacemesh Powered Apps`.
+Apps the interact with the Spacemesh global computer. e.g. users can execute app-related transactions and read apps related smart contracts state.

+In addition support for many-to-many payments and app micropayments with both `Spacemesh Coins` and tokens is added to the platform.

 ### Main new features
-- `Payment channels` - user-to-user, app-to-user and user-to-app `Spacemesh Coins` and tokens transactions support
+1. `Payment channels` - user-to-user, app-to-user and user-to-app `Spacemesh Coins` and tokens transactions support

-- `Spacemesh SDK` - an SDK for building Spacemesh apps
+2. `Spacemesh SDK` - an SDK for building Spacemesh apps

-- 'Spacemesh Browser Extension' - provides the `Spacemesh API` to html5/javascript apps which run in a web browser.
+3. `Spacemesh Browser Extension` - provides the `Spacemesh API` to html5/javascript apps which run in a web browser.

-### Release new components
+### Main new components
-- `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support payment channels
+1. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support payment channels

-- `Spacemesh SDK` - A Javascript npm library for node.js server apps and client-side web apps
+2. `Spacemesh SDK` - A Javascript npm library for node.js server apps and client-side web apps

-- `Spacemesh Browser Extension` - A standard browser extension enables web apps to interact with the Spacemesh computer in supporting web browsers such as Chrome, Firefox and Brave.
+3. `Spacemesh Browser Extension` - A standard browser extension enables web apps to interact with the Spacemesh computer in supporting web browsers such as Chrome, Firefox and Brave.

 ### Use cases
 1. App publisher adds `Spacemesh Coins` features to its web app